Getting your business (and you) ready for sale

 Through planning an exit you can maximise the equity value of your company and achieve a better price.
 This can typically take 18-36 months to achieve and is not a snap decision.
 However, by creating an exit strategy the business will be more desirable and more valuable.

-If you are unsure what stage your business is in this free tool helps you identify the current position: https://www.catandra.co.uk/free-business-health-check/
+If you are unsure what stage your business is in contact us and receive a free business health check.

 How do I go about selling my business?